 Choosing and implementing customer success software can be a challenging decision for many, especially those who never had a chance to use one.
-Regardless of previous experience, it’s important to take the right steps and considerations in order to thoughtfully decide whether to optimize your existing customer success system (even if it’s ‘just’ a spreadsheet), or implement a more robust one.
+Regardless of previous experience, it’s important to take the right steps and considerations to thoughtfully decide whether to optimize your existing customer success system (even if it’s ‘just’ a spreadsheet) or implement a more robust one.
 In this blog, I’ll remove the confusion and guide you through the process I know works for many of our clients.

 PART I: How to Choose a Customer Success System Like a Pro

 1. Have a list of what you need from the CSM software

 This is a bit basic, but worth remembering that not all customer success teams will experience the same level of satisfaction from the same customer success system.
 The choice you make has to specifically suit your team, and your engagement model (high touch or mainly tech touch), and will depend on your company’s lifecycle stage (startup or enterprise).

 For example, a new customer success team is typically still learning what sticks and is still trying to understand its customer’s desired outcome.
 At this point, the customer success team will not necessarily need to focus on upsells and cross-sells or a scalable engagement model (too few customers typically, so not worth the effort).
 Rather, the customer success team will be more interested in creating a central place to track client communication and if possible, monitor usage patterns.
 At a different level, the company will focus on building customer loyalty and creating client success.